JohnnyCPP/JohnnyCPP/README.md

 I made this GitHub profile to showcase my work and introduce myself as a profesional developer.

+I consider myself a flexible developer, I train myself on learning and try to not stick to a single technology.
+So I can work relatively fast with most of the technologies I know.
+Although, I'm specially skilled in Java+Spring and I'm currently upgrading my front-end skills with Angular.

 I like to keep things swift and simple, so I'll mention technologies that I'm familiar with:
 <!-- https://simpleicons.org/   https://shields.io/ -->
 ![](https://img.shields.io/badge/Language-Java-red?logo=GNOMETerminal&logoColor=white&labelColor=383838&color=AA0000)